Martin von Dedovich: Biography

-An officer's son born in Hrtkovci, Srem (then Habsburg monarchy, now Serbia), Martin Dedovich received his training in the Engineering Academy of the Austrian Imperial-Royal Army, which he entered as a cadet at the age of 20.
+An officer's son born in Hrtkovci, Syrmia (then part of the Slavonian Military Frontier of the Habsburg monarchy, now Serbia), Martin Dedovich received his training in the Engineering Academy of the Austrian Imperial-Royal Army, which he entered as a cadet at the age of 20.
 In the Austro-Turkish War of 1788, which came in the wake of Koča's rebellion, Dedovich was promoted to the rank of first lieutenant and in the same year, during the siege of Bosanski Novi, he was put in charge of the opening of the 1st, 2nd, and 3rd parallel, the latter only 4 steps away from the covered road.
 As Field Marshal Loudon wanted to be completely convinced of the effectiveness of the breaching battery, Dedovich dared to walk 100 paces into the covered path and ditch in broad daylight and discovered that behind the palisades on the parapet, some distance from the Contreescarpe—the outer wall of the trench—there were two rows of large filled battery baskets whereupon Loudon immediately had 4 mine chambers built, which cleared these obstacles out of the way, whereby the breaching battery was able to work efficiently and successfully.
 It was there that he was promoted to the rank of captain.
 At the siege of Berbir in 1789 he was among the first to penetrate behind enemy lines.
 When the Turks left Berbir on 9 July 1789, Dedovich entered the fortress with the Reuss infantry from the trenches over the fortress.
 Dedovich received the Knight's Cross of the Military Order of Maria Theresa for his excellent performance at Novi and elsewhere.
 In the course of this campaign, he participated during the siege of Belgrade and Smederevo.

 In the French Revolutionary Wars of 1793, he participated in the sieges of Valenciennes, Le Quesnoy and Maubeuge.
 Prince Coburg praised him for his excellent service.
 In the enemy cannonade on this side of the post at Pont-sur-Sambre (3 November), Dedovich distinguished himself again and was then drawn to the Battle of Tournay, the blockade of Luxembourg, and in 1796 received the recognition of genius in the defense of Frankfurt and as major in the campaign at the Main river in Germany and during the siege of Kehl.

 In 1797 Dedovich was in charge of the buildings in Ulm and the defense of the fortress, and in 1798 he was used by the Imperial Contingent Army and promoted to lieutenant colonel.
 Dedovich gave telling evidence of skill and reliability in the construction business.
 In addition to the buildings in Ulm, there are also several other permanent places and entrenchments for which he worked the designs.
 In the Turkish war, he participated at Battle of Semlin, Battle of Schabacz, and the capture of Smederevo.
 As major general, Martin von Dedovich led the 4th column during the Battle of Aspern-Essling.